 Hala 1970s Reading Floor Lamps

-Materials: Brown painted round iron base.
-Cast iron counterweight in the base.
-Brown painted long iron rod.
-Brown painted aluminium lampshade, white painted on the inside.
+Materials: Round brown painted flat metal (iron) base.
+Cast iron counterweight inside the base.
+Long brown painted iron rod.
+Adjustable brown painted aluminium tubular lampshade, painted white on the inside.
 Some plastic parts.
-Bakelite sockets.
+Bakelite E27 sockets.

 Height: 113 cm / 44.48”